The 7 Best Sintra Castles to Visit During Your Trip to Portugal

 The building was originally a monastery acquired by King Fernando III, who enlarged it from a Moorish construction and transformed it into a summer residence of the Portuguese court.

-A leading exponent of 19th century Romanticism, the palace still has all the decoration from the last century, which takes the tourist on a trip back in time.
+A leading exponent of 19th-century Romanticism, the palace still has all the decorations from the last century, which takes the tourist on a trip back in time.

-One of its wings is formed by the old Manueline convent and the second wing was ordered in the 19th century by King Fernando II.
+One of its wings was formed by the old Manueline convent, and the second wing was ordered in the 19th century by King Fernando II.

-The two wings are surrounded by a third structure where we find a fantasy castle, a drawbridge, watchtowers, and several tunnels.
+The two wings are surrounded by a third structure,e where we find a fantasy castle, a drawbridge, watchtowers, and several tunnels.

 The surrounding park includes 85 hectares of green paths, fountains, and buildings as surprising as the palace itself.
 Not to mention that is where you will find the Chalet of the Countess of Edla.

-However, I personally recommend visiting only the exterior of the palace since the inside can be a bit too crowded and the outside is its true highlight with all the terraces and breathtaking views from different angles.
+However, I recommend visiting only the palace’s exterior since the inside can be a bit too crowded, and the outside is its true highlight with all the terraces and breathtaking views from different angles.

 Entry fee and opening hours